ministryofjustice/laa-landing-page/README.md

 ### Snyk & Trivy Integration

 If a pipeline is picking up a vulnerability that you wish to add to the ignore list, then make sure to add it to either `.trivyignore` or `.snyk` rather than resolving in the UI.

+## Automation Playwright Test Suite
+**These tests are used for automation testing of LAA Landing Page using Playwright with Java**

+### Location:
+     src/playwrightTest

+### Configuration:
+    src/playwrightTest/resources/playwright.properties

+### Running Tests
+- Update url, username and password in configuration file
+- Run individual tests, classes or test suits.
+- Tests can run in headless or headed mode
+    - This can be configured using headless property in configuration file

+### Tests Coverage
+- UI of LAA Landing Page
+- Reusable logic e.g. login will be in BaseFrontEndTest class